CGCL-codes/VulDeePecker/README.md

 In total, the CGD database contains 61,638 code gadgets, including 17,725 code gadgets that are vulnerable and 43,913 code gadgets that are not vulnerable.
 Among the 17,725 code gadgets that vulnerable, 10,440 corresponds to buﬀer error vulnerabilities and the rest 7,285 corresponds to resource management error vulnerabilities.

 ***
-#SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities
+#An extersion of VulDeePecker: [SySeVR]: (https://arxiv.org/abs/1807.06756)

-Please refer to our paper [SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities]:(https://arxiv.org/abs/1807.06756), which is an extension of VulDeePecker.
-The source code is published in [https://github.com/SySeVR/SySeVR](https://github.com/SySeVR/SySeVR).
+The source code is published in [https://github.com/SySeVR/SySeVR]:(https://github.com/SySeVR/SySeVR).